 5. As afraid as a child in the dark

-Explanation: Darkness represents uncertainty.
+Explanation: Darkness often represents fear.

 6. Like a bird trapped in a cage